SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 nav_order: 1
 ---

-## Brief instructions on how to build this model
+## Instructions on how to build this model

+### General tips for models

+Whenever you introduce an element in a GoldSim model, it is important to:

+**Units** - GoldSim enforces unit consistency.
+If the units of two or more elements are not consistent, GoldSim will not run the model.
+Make sure you choose your units correctly.
+**Name an description** - This might sound trivial, but it is very important to give specific and informative names to your GoldSim models.
+Adding a short description of what that element does might save your future self a lot of problems.

-### Step 1 -  Introduce a pool element
+### Step 1 -  Introduce a pool

-Pools (and stock elements, in general) encode state variables in GoldSim.
-This type of variables are the most important ones.
+As discussed before, pools encode state variables in GoldSim.
+The state variable is the most important part of any model.
+Introduce a pool element:
-Select a pool element, change its name, fix the units to liters (l) and flow units to liters per hour (l/hr).
-Selecting units is an important step, since GoldSim enforces unit consistency.

-### Step 2 -  Set upper bound for tank

-Introduce a data element and set the upper bound to 30000 liters.
-As in the previous case, remember to set the units and name the data element properly ('Tank_capacity').

-Open the Tank element and set the upper bound to 'Tank_capacity', the name of the data element.
+Suggested name: 'Tank'
+Suggested description: 'Stores water'
+Units: liters (l)
+Flow units: liters per hour (l/hr) (in general, flow units are going to be a rate)

+We will set an upper bound for the Tank.
+To do that we will **introduce a data element**:

+Suggested name: Tank_capacity
+Suggested description: 'Maximum volume allowed'
+Units: liters (l)
+Data definition: 30000 l

+Go back to the Tank and type 'Tank_capacity' in the upper bound box.
+You might think you could just type 30000 l in the upper bound box.
+However, if you had several tanks all with the same capacity, it would be very tedious to change every upper bound individually.
+Also, you would be more likely to make a mistake.

-### Step 3 - Pour water into the tank
+### Step 2 - Pour water into the tank

-Now we model a hose that fills the tank with water.
+Now we model the hose that fills the tank with water.
 We do this in four steps:

    1. Define a hose flow rate: introduce a new data element that sets the rate at which water flows into the tank.
-Name it properly and be careful with the units (because it is a rate, the units have to be liters per hour ($$l/hr$$).
+	Suggested name: 'Hose_flow_rate'
+	Suggested description: 'rate at which water flows'
+	Units: liters per hour (l/hr)
+	Data definition: 30 l/hr

    2. Define the time at which the hose switches off: this is another data element that we will call 'Time_hose_off'.
 The units in this case are going to be days ($$d$$) and we will fix the time at 2 days.
    3. Define a function: introduce an expression element with units of liters per hour ($$l/hr$$).
 In general, the units of a function should match the flow units of stock elements.
 Introduce the expression shown below.